On his drive back to the office, Steve can’t help but replay his last conversation with Mary in his mind.

 Taking the First Business Model Snapshot

-“Set a timer for 20 minutes and take a first snapshot of your idea on a Lean Canvas.”
+“Set a timer for 20 minutes and take the first snapshot of your idea on a Lean Canvas.”

 The instructions say to start with the Customer and Problem boxes, but these are the boxes that stump Steve the most.